zhiqipan/grid-explorer-app/README.md

 - `cliff` world is used to demo epsilon-greedy algorithm comes up with a policy to detour.

-- State-based agents kinda fail in `luck windy cliff`, while action-based agents know to avoid the risk
+- State-based agents kinda fail in `luck windy cliff`, while action-based agents know to **take the risk**

-- State-based agents kinda fail in `jumping point`, while action-based agents know to avoid the risk
+- State-based agents kinda fail in `jumping point`, while action-based agents know to **avoid the risk**

 > In the above two worlds, state-based agents fail because they hold a wrong version of model (failing to consider wind), while action-based agents (e.g. Sarsa Monte-Carlo and Q-learning Monte-Carlo) don't rely on a pre-known model.